Intension Designs Ltd.

 It has been apparent to a few maverick scientists for decades, that living structures demonstrate the qualities of tensional integrity, and researchers have been exploring the links between tensegrity and biology for several decades.
 Dr. Donald Ingber at Harvard has been working at the cellular level while physician Dr. Stephen Levin has focused on the macro level of gross anatomy.
 Many others have joined the field in the past decade and there is now active research worldwide in a wide variety of disciplines.

-This site describes and links to some of the new research and specifically offers a biotensegrity description of anatomical structure. (see The Geometry of Anatomy) Various tensegrity models of human anatomy with different degrees of complexity are illustrated and some are for sale.
+This site describes and links to some of the new research and specifically offers a biotensegrity description of anatomical structure. (see The Geometry of Anatomy) Various tensegrity models of human anatomy with different degrees of complexity are illustrated.
 Feedback or questions are welcome.